BigDataForSanDiego/team115/Proposal.md

 #### Team Name: LAREJECTS

 #### Your team’s hackathon idea in One sentence:
-##### Create a website to help navigate pro-enviromental groups to areas where their inhabitants physically suffer the most from climate change and pollution.
+##### Create a website/mobile app to help navigate pro-enviromental groups to areas where their inhabitants physically suffer the most from climate change and pollution.

 #### A visual